Male and female Eastern Bluebirds. Photo: Patricia Pierce/Flickr/CC by 2.0.

 Interestingly, males that guard their females more closely have more young sired by other males.
 Perhaps these males are familiar with their mate’s tendencies to stray onto other territories.
 It may also suggest that males do not guard the females all the time.

-Another interesting fact regarding Bluebird extra-pair copulations is that first-time breeders have a more significant percentage of broods sired by more than one male than pairs that have been together and bred for an extended period.
+Another interesting fact regarding bluebird extra-pair copulations is that first-time breeders have a higher percentage of broods sired by more than one male than pairs that have been together and bred for an extended period of time.

 There is conflicting evidence on whether pairs that fail to succeed on a nesting attempt split to try again with another partner.